UIST 2017 Author Guide

 Re-Publication of Work in English that was Previously Published in Another Language

 English is considered the international language of ACM SIGCHI and its journals and conferences.
 Work that has previously been presented or published in a language other than English may be translated and presented or published in English in SIGCHI journals and conferences insofar as ACM SIGCHI is concerned.
 The original author should typically also be the author (or co-author) of work translated into English, and it should be made clear that this is, in fact, a translation; the original non-English work should be referenced.
-We encourage authors whose work was originally published in languages other than English to publish their work in English if they feel that work is of sufficient relevance and quality to be useful to a wide international audience.
+We encourage authors whose work was originally published in languages other than English to publish their work in English if they feel that the work was of sufficient relevance and quality to be useful to a wider international audience.
 Of course, it is not acceptable to translate the original work of another author and present it as one’s own.
-Authors wishing to publish in English a work originally published in non-English also need to check their copyright agreement with the original publisher to make sure that publishing the work in English is permissible according to that agreement.
+Authors wishing to publish an English version a work originally published in non-English will need to check the copyright agreement with the original publisher to make sure this is permissible.

 UIST Supports Sharing Preliminary Work

 UIST sees significant value in sharing early work through posters, demos, and informal venues like technical reports.
 UIST strongly encourages the submission of exciting, early research as a UIST poster or demo.
 Sharing preliminary research through these short, more lightly reviewed, work-in-progress or extended-abstract types of venues does not inhibit subsequent publication at UIST, provided that the UIST submission makes an important contribution beyond the previous, shorter document.
 Such documents, which typically appear in the adjunct proceedings, are not considered prior archival publications, and thus do not preclude submission of a paper on the same topic by the same authors.
 Prior work should, of course, be referenced appropriately.